mmistakes/minimal-mistakes/_drafts/zio-kafka.md

   .run(ZSink.foreach(_.commit))
 ```

-The result of the application of the above whole pipeline of operation is
-a `ZIO[Console with Any with Consumer with Clock, Throwable, Unit]`, which means an effect that writes to the console something that it read from a Kafka consumer and can fail with a `Throwable`, and finally produces no value.
+The result of the application of the above whole pipeline of operation is a `ZIO[Console with Any with Consumer with Clock, Throwable, Unit]`, which means an effect that writes to the console something that it read from a Kafka consumer and can fail with a `Throwable`, and finally produces no value.
 When somebody asks why we also need a `Clock` to execute the effect, the answer is that the transducer runs operations on chunks directly using `Fiber`s, so it requires the ability to schedule them properly.

 ### 5.4.
 Handling Poison Pills

-When we use `ZStream`, we must remember that the default behavior for a consumer stream when encountering a deserialization failure is to fail the stream.
+When we use `ZStream`, we must remember that **the default behavior for a stream when encountering a failure is to fail the stream**.
 Until now, we developed the _happy path_, which is when everything goes fine.
 However, many errors can arise during messages elaboration.

 One of the possibles is the deserialization error of the messages.
 We define as a _poison pill_ a message having a schema that can't be deserialized.
 If it's not managed correctly, reading a poison pill message will terminate the whole stream.

-Fortunately, zio-kafka let us deserialize the key and the value of a massage in a `Try`, just call the `asTry` method of a `Serde`:
+Fortunately, zio-kafka let us deserialize the key and the value of a massage in a `Try`, just calling the `asTry` method of a `Serde`:

 ```scala
 Consumer.subscribeAnd(Subscription.topics("updates"))